 The medium-term account can be best thought of as the “discretionary fund” to be used in planning for large medium-term financial obligations happening usually in 5 to 10 years (examples being a down payment on a home, starting a business, big university fees, etc.).

-The reason this is referred to as the “discretionary fund”, is because this is where individuals will tend to find the most variation between themselves.
+The reason this is referred to as the “discretionary fund”, is because this is where people will tend to find the most variation between themselves.
 Our own personal 5 and 10 year plans are very much a part of who we are and how we define ourselves.
-As such, the proper medium term investment will need to be just as fitting to our personal preferences.
+As such, the proper medium term investment will need to be just as fitting to our personal preferences and everybody’s budget will be different.

 In order for these dreams to come to fruition, we must ensure that we select the correct level of risk and reward to fit the financial obligations of our medium term goals.